Diseases

 • Vaccines

-Vaccines based on killed bacterins are currently approved in both the EU and US.
-Their efficacy is either limited and fickle or in need of large scale field evaluation.
+Vaccines based on killed bacterins are currently approved in several countries.
+Their efficacy is either limited and fickle or in need of large-scale field evaluation.
 Numerous attempts to induce protection with subunit vaccines have been done or are ongoing, so far without convincing results.
+Since the mammary gland is the predominant reservoir for contagious transmission, a vaccine that prevents intramammary infection or clears it very shortly after infection is needed.
+None of the vaccines studied to date have achieved this goal.
+Most vaccines rely on humoral immunity, however there is increasing evidence of the critical role of cell-mediated immunity on protective immunity.

 • Therapeutics